 Notification – Opportunity to Agree or Object:

-Using our best judgment, we may disclose to a family member, other relative, close personal friend, or any other person that you identify, health information relevant to that person’s involvement in your care or in payment of such care if you do not object or in an emergency.
+Communication with family – Using our best judgment, we may disclose to a family member, another relative, close personal friend, or any other person that you identify, health information relevant to that person’s involvement in your care or in payment of such care if you do not object or in an emergency.